Wiliami/site_mastercourse.on/README.md

 ```
 Use `nodemon app.js` run the project.

-## Packages used:
+## Tools used in the project:
 - **Frontend:**
   - JQuery
+  - Bootstrap
   - Express-handlebars
-  - Bootstrap
 - **Backend:**
   - NodeJS
   - Express